k4mrul/CVIL/Phase-1:-Core-Math-Statistics.md

 ## What it means

-Bayes’ theorem helps us reverse conditional probabilities.
+Bayes’ theorem tells us how to update our belief after seeing evidence.

 Formula: